ashwinreddy/blog/_notes/Public/Activities/Philosophy.md

 3. Philosophy is therapy.
 4. Philosophy is a discussion.

+Practically, it looks at such fields as metaphysics, epistemology, ethics, aesthetics.

 Because philosophy is a social [[Activity]], it depends a great deal on [[Language]] and on [[Reading]] and [[Writing]].

+## Resources

+Planning to use [Susan Rigetti's](https://www.susanrigetti.com/philosophy) guide.

 ## How to read philosophy